heyjoeway/whiteface-tv/README.md

 3. ```cd whiteface-tv```
 4. ```chmod u+rwx,g-rwx,o-rwx .git```

+### Browser CSS

+Some embedded sites may look wrong without custom CSS for them.
+To fix this:

+1. Install [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) (or a similar custom CSS extension).
+2. Click on the new Stylus button in the toolbar and then click "Manage".
+3. For each of the files in the "browsercss" folder of this repository:
+    3.1.
+Select "Write New Style" in Stylus.
+    3.2.
+Paste the contents of the file into the large "Code" box.
+    3.3.
+Below the "Code" box, there should be something that says "Applies to Everything" with a plus symbol next to it.
+Click the plus symbol.
+    3.4.
+Change "URL" to "URLs on the domain".
+    3.5.
+In the box next to that, paste the filename WITHOUT the ".css" at the end.
+        - e.g. If the filename is "blitzortung.org.css" you should only paste "blitzortung.org" (without the quotes).
+    3.6.
+In the top left, name the style whatever you'd like and click save.

 ## Note

 If some images don't show up, make sure they are hosted on the same server as this site.